LejhandG/python-mini-games/README.md

 ## How to Run

-Each game is contained in its own Python file.
+Each project is contained in its own Python file.
 You can run them using Python from the command line:

 - **Snake Game**:
     ```sh